microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 In addition, the standard **token/response** event is handled as per the Azure Bot Service authentication feature.

 This event handler can be extended as required to support your specific scenarios.
-You can find **MainDialog** within your **Dialogs** folder or [here](https://github.com/microsoft/botframework-solutions/blob/next_docs/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/MainDialog.cs#L208).
+You can find this in [**MainDialog.cs**]({{site.repo}}/blob/next_docs/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/MainDialog.cs#L208).

 ### Fallback responses
 {:.no_toc}

 In situations where an utterance from a user isn't understood by Dispatch (and therefore LUIS, QnAMaker, and Skills) the typical approach is to send a confused message back to the user.
 However, this behavior can easily be overridden to call some form of fallback capability where you could use another knowledge source like a Search engine to see if there is a highly scored response that could help satisfy the user's request.

-> TODO - Once Sample is updated

 ### Managing global exceptions
 {:.no_toc}

-Whilst exceptions are typically handled at source it's important to have a global exception handler for unexpected situations which is defined as part of the Adapter definition within `DefaultAdapter.cs` or [here](https://github.com/microsoft/botframework-solutions/blob/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Adapters/DefaultAdapter.cs).
+Whilst exceptions are typically handled at source it's important to have a global exception handler for unexpected situations which is defined as part of the Adapter definition within [**DefaultAdapter.cs**]({{site.repo}}/blob/next/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Adapters/DefaultAdapter.cs).

 The provided Exception handler passes information on the Exception as a Trace activity enabling it to be shown within the Bot Framework Emulator if it's being used otherwise these are suppressed.
 A general Error message is then shown to the user and the exception is logged through Application Insights.